 - You will be emailed a notification from the Financial Aid office at the end of the trimester if you are not meeting SAP.

 - If you do not meet one or more of the SAP standards, a WARNING status will be assigned for one trimester.
 You will maintain your aid eligibility during this warning period.
 Exception: MTF is immediately WITHDRAWN (see Quantitative Standards Item 2 above for MTF).

-- If by the end of the WARNING period (one trimester) you have failed to meet any of the qualitative or quantitative requirements, your status will be changed to WITHDRAWN and no further federal Title IV or State aid will be disbursed.
+- If by the end of the WARNING period (one trimester) you failed to meet any of the qualitative or quantitative requirements, your status will be changed to WITHDRAWN and no further federal aid will be disbursed.

-- You may appeal a WITHDRAWN status if there was a documented extenuating circumstance that prevented successful academic progression.
+- You may appeal a WITHDRAWN status if there were documented extenuating circumstances that prevented successful academic progress.

 - You are only able to receive up to two approved appeals throughout your academic career at Franklin University.
 If you have had two appeals approved previously, the current appeal will be automatically denied.

 - If an appeal is approved, your file will be updated (based on individual circumstances) to either PROBATION for one term or in certain circumstances an ACADEMIC PLAN for three terms.
 It is up to the discretion of the SAP Committee to determine which status will assist each student in their academic success.